Back to the index

 Fog Horns – Like lighthouses, fog horns were essential navigation aids for sailors before the introduction of electronic navigation systems like LORAN and GPS.
 Bells and cannons were used at one time to warn ships in fog, but the first truly effective fog warning machine was a steam-powered fog horn invented by Robert Foulis in Saint John, New Brunswick in the 1850's.
 Unfortunately for Foulis, while the world benefited from his invention, he never did.
 He died in poverty in 1866.
 Strange's fog horn is a steam-powered machine based on Foulis' design.

 Gas Lights – Early in the 1800s, gas light began to be used in London, England.
 Because gas was produced by heating coal until flammable gas was emitted, generally only cities had gas lighting.
 Outside cities, some people who could afford it (such as the DeLoups) installed reactors in their houses to generate gas for lighting (in the DeLoup's case, on that converts Albertite to gas).
-The only other alternatives were candles, whale oil, kerosene (later in the 19th century), or dangerous "burning fluids" made of alcohol and turpentine.
+The only other alternatives were candles, whale oil, kerosene (invented in the 19th century by Abraham Gesner), or dangerous "burning fluids" made of alcohol and turpentine.
 Even gas lighting was dim and flickering until the invention of the gas mantle by Carl Auer von Welsbach.
 His gas mantle was a fine, fragile mesh of rare elements that glowed brightly when heated, converting a lot of the heat from the burning gas into light.
 The DeLoups have some of these early models of gas mantle — the greenish ones that weren't too popular, and were later improved with thorium to give a whiter light.
 Gas mantles are still used today in propane camping lanterns.

 Krakatoa – This volcano, in what is now Indonesia, exploded in August 1883.
 The blast was greater than the largest nuclear weapon ever built, and was so loud that people heard it in Australia, 3500 km away.
 The volcano was completely destroyed, creating huge tsunamis (tidal waves) that travelled as far as South Africa before petering out.
 Because of the dust thrown into the atmosphere, sunsets were more colourful around the world for years afterwards, but the volcanic ash cooled the Earth, causing cold summers and crop failures.